ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 [_ OpenAL SDK 1.1]
 [_ freealut 1.1.0]
 [_ fftw 3.3.2 32 bit]
-[_ ffmpeg 32 bit (recommended if using a SJCAM or GoPro through Wi-Fi, see http://www.ensta-bretagne.fr/lebars/utilities/ffmpeg-msvc.zip, to enable using ffmpeg_vs2017.bat script)]
+[_ ffmpeg 32 bit (might be useful if using a SJCAM through Wi-Fi, see http://www.ensta-bretagne.fr/lebars/utilities/ffmpeg-msvc.zip, to enable using ffmpeg_vs2017.bat script or cmake)]
-_ Kinect v2 SDK (not compatible with Visual Studio 2008 and Windows XP, can be disabled using Compat_vs20XX.bat script) _ CL-Eye driver and SDK (see https://codelaboratories.com/products/eye/driver/ , you might also want to create an environment variable CLEYESDK_DIR=C:\Users\Administrator\Documents\CL-Eye Platform SDK depending on where it is installed, can be disabled using Compat_vs20XX.bat script, not compatible with Kinect v2 support)
+_ Kinect v2 SDK (not compatible with Visual Studio 2008 and Windows XP, can be disabled using Compat_vs20XX.bat script or cmake)
+_ CL-Eye driver and SDK (see https://codelaboratories.com/products/eye/driver/ , you might also want to create an environment variable similar to CLEYESDK_DIR=C:\Users\Administrator\Documents\CL-Eye Platform SDK depending on where it is installed, can be disabled using Compat_vs20XX.bat script or cmake, not compatible with Kinect v2 support)
-_ ProViewer SDK 3.5/4.0 (see http://www.ensta-bretagne.fr/lebars/Share/bv.txt , can be disabled using Compat_vs20XX.bat script)
+_ ProViewer SDK 3.5/4.0 (see http://www.ensta-bretagne.fr/lebars/Share/bv.txt , can be disabled using Compat_vs20XX.bat script or cmake)
-[_ Microsoft Office Excel (or equivalent .csv and .xls editor)] _ The specific prerequisites for CISSAU (libmodbus-3.0.3/3.0.6, see http://www.ensta-bretagne.fr/lebars/Share/CISSAU_prereq.zip , can be disabled using Compat_vs20XX.bat script)
+[_ Microsoft Office Excel (or equivalent .csv and .xls editor)] _ The specific prerequisites for CISSAU (libmodbus-3.0.3/3.0.6, see http://www.ensta-bretagne.fr/lebars/Share/CISSAU_prereq.zip , can be disabled using Compat_vs20XX.bat script or cmake)
 *** DEVELOPER ***
 _ Visual Studio 2017
-_ OpenCV 2.4.13 (see http://www.ensta-bretagne.fr/lebars/Share/setup_vs2017_opencv2413.pdf , can be disabled using Compat_vs20XX.bat script )
+_ OpenCV 2.4.13 (see http://www.ensta-bretagne.fr/lebars/Share/setup_vs2017_opencv2413.pdf , can be disabled using Compat_vs20XX.bat script or cmake)
-_ MAVLink (not compatible with Visual Studio 2008, see http://www.ensta-bretagne.fr/lebars/Share/MAVLinkSDK.zip , can be disabled using Compat_vs20XX.bat script)
+_ MAVLink (not compatible with Visual Studio 2008, see http://www.ensta-bretagne.fr/lebars/Share/MAVLinkSDK.zip , can be disabled using Compat_vs20XX.bat script or cmake)
-_ SBG Systems Inertial SDK v3.5.0 (see http://www.ensta-bretagne.fr/lebars/Share/SBG.zip , can be disabled using Compat_vs20XX.bat script)
+_ SBG Systems Inertial SDK v3.5.0 (see http://www.ensta-bretagne.fr/lebars/Share/SBG.zip , can be disabled using Compat_vs20XX.bat script or cmake)
 _ ..\OSUtils : Windows/Linux abstraction layer (threads, network, serial port, time management...) as well as other useful functions
 _ ..\Extensions : Labjack and some image functions
 _ ..\interval : interval library
 _ ..\matrix_lib : matrix library compatible with interval

 Restart the computer after prerequisites installation.
 Ensure that the folders UxVCtrl, OSUtils, Extensions, interval, matrix_lib are at the same directory level.
 To disable the need of any unnecessary prerequisites, run Compat_vs20XX.bat and follow its instructions.
 To use a specific version of the Visual Studio solution, copy the project files from the Backup_vs20XX folder to the UxVCtrl folder to replace the default.
 You might also need to adapt some paths in Visual Studio Project Properties (C/C++\Additional Include Directories, Linker\Additional Library Directories) and in Windows PATH if some required dependencies are not found correctly on your system.
 The program is also supposed to be compatible with Linux with equivalent prerequisites (see http://www.ensta-bretagne.fr/lebars/Share/Ubuntu.txt for installation information about some of them), although not fully tested.
 See provided Makefile or Visual Studio 2017 VC Linux project (set Pre-Launch Command to export DISPLAY=:0.0 and Working Directory to $(RemoteProjectDir)/UxVCtrl).
-Alternatively, you can use cmake-gui/cmake (only 32 bit version is supported on Windows 64 bit) to configure your project files or makefiles.
+Alternatively, you can use cmake-gui/cmake (only 32 bit version is supported on Windows 64 bit, run as administrator if needed, check if the command prompt is asking for a password if cmake-gui appears to hang, build and run UxVCtrl with the generated project files) to configure your project files or makefiles.
+On some versions of Linux or OpenCV, set nbvideo to 1 (or 0) in UxVCtrl.txt if the program stops immediately after opening OpenCV windows.

 Please do not try to build the program in a directory that contains commas!
 Mind the line endings in the configuration files depending on the OS (use e.g. the command dos2unix *.txt to convert line endings for Linux)!